Cyphrme/Coze/README.md

 `rvk` must and `iat` should be a positive integer less than 2^53 – 1 (9,007,199,254,740,991), which is the integer precision limit specified by IEEE754 minus one.
-Revoke checks must error if `rvk`'s is not an integer or larger than 2^53 - 1.
+Revoke checks must error if `rvk` is not an integer or larger than 2^53 - 1.

 Key expiration policies, key rotation, and alternative revocation methods are outside the scope of Coze.